Roland Charles: Collections

 Charles’s photographs are included in collections at the California African American Museum, The Schomburg Center for Research in Black Culture, and The Getty Center for the History of Arts and The Humanities.
-The collected archives of the Black Photographers of California are housed at the Tom & Ethel Bradley Center in the University Library at California State University, Northridge.
+The collected archives of the Black Photographers of California, including over 50,000 photographs taken by Charles, are housed at the Tom & Ethel Bradley Center in the University Library at California State University, Northridge.

 Interviews that Charles conducted with other Black photographers are also stored in the archives of the Bradley Center.

 Death

-Roland Charles passed of complications from a heart attack.
-His wife, deBorah Charles, has since curated several exhibits of his work, and published a book of his photographs.
+Roland Charles died of complications from a heart attack on May 26, 2000.
+After his death, his wife, deBorah Charles, curated several exhibits of his work, and published a book of his photographs.